How do I troubleshoot low bandwidth issues on my VPN connection?

 Launch two EC2 instances running Linux for testing

-Note: If you're performing network testing between instances that aren't co-located in the same placement group or that don't support jumbo frames, check and set the MTU on your Linux instance.
+Note: When performing network testing between instances that aren't co-located in the same placement group or that don't support jumbo frames, check and set the MTU on your Linux instance.

-Then, make sure that you can connect to the instances through SSH, and configure the security groups used by your instances to allow communication over the port used by iperf3.
+Then, make sure that you can connect to the instances through SSH.
+Finally, configure the security groups used by your instances to allow communication over the port used by iperf3.
 The default port for testing TCP performance is 5201.

 Note: You can use -p to configure iperf3 to use your desired port.